rameshv29/amazon-bedrock-agentcore-samples/02-use-cases/02-DB-performance-analyzer/README.md

 2. **Security Group Configuration**: Creates a dedicated security group for Lambda functions and configures the database security group to allow access
 3. **Private Network Communication**: All database traffic stays within the VPC, never traversing the public internet
 4. **Secure Credential Management**: Database credentials are stored in AWS Secrets Manager and accessed securely by the Lambda functions
+5. **VPC Endpoints**: Properly configured VPC endpoints for AWS services like Secrets Manager and SSM with correct DNS settings

 ## Process Flow